Developeridealaunch-cpu/Multi-Model-Surrogate-Ensemble-Integration-with-CMA-ES-for-Efficient-Black-Box-Optimization/README.md

 Add reproducible test cases

-# 🧾 **License**

-This repository is for research and educational use only.

-Please cite CMA-ES and surrogate modeling literature in derived publications.

 ## 📚 Citations

 If you use this repository in your research, please cite the following foundational works: